-The Project area existing condition, for which this stormwater management plan is based, consists of the existing North Pole Camping Resort which has a mixture of impervious, forest, and grass cover.
-Under the watershed's Existing Condition, site runoff discharges east to the Ausable River which has been labeled Analysis Point 1 (AP-1) for the purposes of this study.
-AP-1 was utilized in comparing all pre- versus post-runoff conditions.
+The Project area existing condition, for which this stormwater management plan is based, consists of the existing KOA Holiday Campground.
+The cover type present on site os primarily woods with some impervious drives and buildings.
+Under the watershed's existing condition, runoff from the site flows north to the Ausable river (Analysis Points 1) and east in a swale along Fox Farm Road (Analysis Point 2).
+Analysis Points 1 and Analysis Point 2 were utilized in comparing all pre- versus post-runoff conditions.
 Refer to drawing "W-1 Existing Conditions Watershed Map," located in Attachment B for more information.